tomskateboarder/tomsFirstWebsite/README.md

 # tomsFirstWebsite
-first website from scratch for Thinkful assignment, using HTML and CSS.
+first website from scratch, using HTML and CSS.
-I try to change and update it daily.